Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

-\begin{proof} One direction is clear.
-For the other, by Lemma \ref{lem:C_2}, $\pi$ has a rational section, hence also the associated quadric fibration $Q \to S$.
+\begin{lemma} Let $k$ be algebraically closed and $\pi: X \to \PP^1$ be a generic relative complete intersection of two four-dimensional quadric fibrations.
+Then $X$ contains a line over $\PP^1$ if and only if $\beta$ is trivial. \end{lemma} \begin{proof} One direction is Lemma \ref{lemma:lineistrivial}.
+For the other, by Lemma \ref{lem:C_2}, $\pi$ has a rational section (which is smooth by Remark~\ref{rem:smooth_section}), hence by the Amer--Brumer Theorem~\ref{amer-brumer}, so does the associated quadric fibration $Q \to S$.
 Then we can perform quadric reduction and obtain a quadric surface fibration $Q'\to S$.
 The Brauer class associated to $Q'$ is again $\beta$, hence by Theorem~\ref{thm:well-known}, $Q'$ has a rational section.
-It is straightforward to see that the existence of a rational section of $Q'$ implies the existence of a rational line over $\PP^1$ in $Q$.
-Now, in order to conclude, we use the Amer Theorem (cf. Leep~\cite[Thm.~2.2]{leep:amer_brumer_arbitrary}, see also \cite{amer:theorem} or \cite{pfister:amer}) to obtain a rational line over $\PP^1$ inside $X$. \end{proof}
+The existence of a rational section of $Q'$ implies the existence of a rational line over $\PP^1$ in $Q$.
+Finally, we use the Amer Theorem (cf.\ Remark~\ref{rem:Amer}) to obtain a rational line over $\PP^1$ inside $X$. \end{proof}

-\begin{corollary} Let $X \to \PP^1$ be a generic fibration in complete intersections of two four-dimensional quadrics over a field $k$.
-Then $X$ contains a line over $\PP^1$ if and only if $\cat{A}_X$ is representable in dimension 2.
-In this case $X$ is also $k$-rational. \end{corollary}
+\begin{corollary} Let $k$ be algebrically closed and $X \to \PP^1$ be a generic relative complete intersection of two four-dimensional quadrics.
+If $X$ contains a line over $\PP^1$ then $X$ is rational and $\cat{A}_X$ is equivalent to $\Db(T)$, hence is representable in dimension 2. \end{corollary}

+We recall that if $M$ is a K3 surface and $\beta \in \Br(M)$ is nontrivial, then $\Db(M,\beta)$ is never equivalent to $\Db(M)$ \cite[Rem.~7.10]{huybrechts-stellari}.
+We do not know if the same result holds for the class of surfaces $T$ that carry a fibration $T \to \PP^1$ in hyperelliptic curves, and the Brauer classes $\beta \in \Br(T)$, considered above.
+Such a result would strengthen Corollary~\ref{firstway}.